 <if mana lt dice> Your spell fizzles. <endif>

-Check for flags previously set via <set>
+Check for flags previously set via <set>, <setglobal>, or other mechanisms.

-(negated)<if flag some_flag eq "value">
+<if flag some_flag><if !flag some_flag> (negated)<if flag some_flag eq "value"> (compare against a stored value)Example:

 <if flag has_ring> The ring glows. <else> It's dark. <endif>